oliver622/elysia-bot/README.md

 # elysia-bot
-Elysia is a board game bot for PlayStrategy.
+Elysia is a board game bot for mind sports website [PlayStrategy](https://playstrategy.org/).